-Due to numerous risks and uncertainties associated with ongoing remediation efforts, the research and development and potential future commercialization of its products and product candidates, the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with its development activities.
+Due to numerous risks and uncertainties associated with ongoing remediation efforts, regulatory review cycles and the research and development and potential future commercialization of its products and product candidates, the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with its development activities.
 The Company's current estimates may be subject to change as circumstances regarding its business requirements evolve.
 The Company may decide to raise capital through public or private equity offerings or debt financings, or obtain a bank credit facility or corporate collaboration and licensing arrangements.
 The sale of additional equity or debt securities, if convertible, could result in dilution to the Company's stockholders and, in such event, the value and potential future market price of its common stock may decline.
-The incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company's operations or other financing alternatives.
+The incurrence of additional indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company's operations or other financing alternatives.
 Failure to secure any necessary financing in a timely manner and on commercially reasonable terms could have a material adverse effect on the Company's business plan and financial performance and it could be forced to delay or discontinue its product development, clinical trial or commercialization activities, delay or discontinue the approval efforts for any of the Company's potential products or potentially cease operations.
-The Company has reported losses since inception in June 2004 through March 31, 2018 of \$168.5 million.
-Management believes that the Company will continue to incur net losses and negative net cash flows from operating activities to fund its research and development, commercial programs and meet its obligations on a timely basis through the foreseeable future.
+The Company has reported losses since inception in June 2004 through September 30, 2018 of \$198.4 million.
+Management believes that the Company will continue to incur net losses and negative net cash flows from operating activities to fund its research and development and commercial programs and to meet its obligations on a timely basis through the foreseeable future.
 As such, these factors raise substantial doubt about the Company's ability to continue as a going concern.
-The accompanying condensed consolidated financial statements do not include an
+The accompanying condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of asset carrying amounts and the classification of liabilities that might be necessary if the Company is unable to continue as a going concern.